 About the Seed Grant Program

-Wildlife Preservation Canada is providing wildflower seed grants to restore and build important pollinator habitat all across Canada.
+Wildlife Preservation Canada provided wildflower seed grants to restore and build important pollinator habitat all across Canada.

 Meet the 2020 seed grant recipients: